 There’s no one-size-fits-all rubric for everyone, but the amount of time it’ll take you to reach your language goal will vary drastically depending on why you’re learning it in the first place.
 And no, not everyone needs to spend years studying in order to get from point A to point B.

-Here are some questions and guidelines to help you figure out how much time you should realistically budget.
+Here are some questions and guidelines to help you figure out how much time you should realistically budget and to come up with your own personalized answer to the question you might have asked yourself — How many hours does it take to learn a language?

 Make Sure You Take This Into Account